-Lebanon Hariri agrees reforms amid nationwide protests over economic crisis
+Lebanon's Hariri agrees to reforms amid nationwide protests over economic crisis

 The reforms also called for establishing new regulatory and transparency bodies within a “short period” of time to oversee reform plans.

-Reporting by Eric Knecht and Suleiman Al-Khalidi, Editing by Samia Nakhoul and Angus MacSwan
+Reporting by Eric Knecht and Suleiman Al-Khalidi, Editing by Samia Nakhoul, Angus MacSwan, Kirsten Donovan